The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Failure-to-file penalty

 Sometimes when people know they’re going to owe money, they put off filing until they can come up with the extra cash.
 This is a costly mistake.
-The failure-to-file penalty is much higher than the penalty for not paying on time.
+The penalty for filing your taxes late is much higher than the penalty for not paying on time.

 The penalty is 5% of your unpaid taxes each month it’s late, up to a maximum of 25%.

-Once your return is more than 60 days late, your minimum penalty becomes $485 or 100% of your owed taxes, whichever is less.
+Once your return is more than 60 days late, your minimum penalty becomes $510 or 100% of your owed taxes, whichever is less.
 Even if you can’t afford to pay your balance, always file on time, and pay as much as you can.
+Avoid late filing penalties—file your taxes now with ezTaxReturn!

 Interest

-Your unpaid tax debt starts accumulating interest the minute you miss the tax deadline, and it builds daily.
+Your unpaid tax debt starts accumulating interest the minute you miss the tax deadline, and late payments build daily.
 It only stops once your balance is paid in full.
 The interest rate is the federal short-term rate plus 3 percent.

 1. File for a tax extension

 If you need more time to prepare your return, you can apply for an extension to file.
-A tax extension will save you from paying any failure to file penalties.
-You must apply for the extension by April 15th (the normal filing deadline).
+A tax extension will save you from paying penalties for late tax filing.
+You must apply for the extension by April 15th (the normal tax filing deadline).

 Keep in mind, a filing extension does not extend your time to pay the actual taxes owed.
-You are still required to pay by the April 15th tax deadline.
+If you owe tax, you are still required to pay by the April 15th tax deadline.
 If you need more time to pay, you can apply for a payment plan separately.

 2. Apply for a payment plan